Alexander Towers

 No analysis available

-I searched the public remarks for explicit counts or written numbers (e.g., '4 elevators', 'four elevators', 'multiple elevators').
-While the remarks clearly reference 'the elevators' and the unit's proximity to them, there is no explicit elevator count.
-Per rules, I will not guess a numeric value without explicit evidence.
+I searched the remarks for explicit counts such as '4 elevators', 'four elevators', or 'multiple elevators'.
+Several remarks reference 'the elevators' and proximity to them, but there is no explicit numeric count, so I cannot assign a number without guessing.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.